 These trailblazers led the path for Black nurses, but the journey is far from over.
-Nurses from minority backgrounds represent only 19.2% of the registered nurse (RN) workforce, according to the 2017 National Nursing Workforce Survey — and Black nurses only make up 6.2% of the workforce compared to 12.7% of the U.S. population.
+Nurses from minority backgrounds represent only 19.2% of the registered nurse (RN) workforce, according to the 2017 National Nursing Workforce Survey -- and Black nurses only make up 6.2% of the nursing workforce, despite making up 12.7% of the U.S. population in 2017.

 Education is one possible means to tackle these inequalities, but it still has its challenges.
 According to a 2018-19 report from the American Association of Colleges of Nurses, only about 34.2% of nursing students in baccalaureate programs came from minority backgrounds.

 It's also important to consider the teaching staff at universities.
 It was only in the 1950s that nurse Betty Smith Williams became the first Black person to teach at the college level in California.
 Today, nursing faculty of color continue to have a low retention rate, a study published in the journal Nursing Outlook found.

 For Black History Month, a time to reflect on the impact of nursing education on increasing diversity in the field, Jamil Norman, an RN and committed advocate for increasing diversity in nursing and nursing education, spoke with NurseJournal regarding these issues.
 She discusses the opportunities that education provides, along with the difficulties and lessons Black nurses experience in the field.

 Why is it so important to see diversity reflected within the nursing profession and in nursing education systems?